 QR3.3.3 Network Symmetry

-To recap, Planck’s constant is the unit of energy transfer because a Planck process is the quantum unit of operation and energy is the transfer of processing.
-This simplest network process also causes the simplest physical entity, one photon.
-Physics sees Planck’s constant as a physical parameter but here it represents the smallest quantum process behind the smallest physical entity, a photon.
-Light is then primal, but what about matter?
-In the next chapter, matter came after light because light created it.
+To recap, Planck’s constant is the smallest unit of energy because a Planck process is the smallest unit of network operation.
+This simplest network process also represents the simplest physical entity, which is one photon.
+Planck’s constant then represents the energy of one photon.

-In the last chapter, Plank’s constant defined the smallest space as well as energy, as if it was smaller, atoms would be smaller, and if it was larger, quantum effects would be larger.
+In the last chapter, Plank’s constant defined the smallest unit of space, as if it was smaller, atoms would be smaller, and if it was larger, quantum effects would be larger.
 Why then does the smallest energy also define the smallest space?
-Current physics makes it so but can’t explain why.
+Current physics doesn’t say why this is so.

-The last chapter also defined a planar circle as a circle of neighbors in a plane of our space that define how a photon can spread, given its polarization.
-This planar circle then defines a circumference, which in turn defines a radius that is the distance between adjacent network points.
-This Planck length is by definition the smallest distance of our space.
-The size of our space then depends on the number of neighbor points in a planar circle.
+In the last chapter, a planar circle of neighbors in our space defined how a photon can move.
+This circle has a circumference whose radius is the distance between adjacent network points, which by definition is the smallest distance of our space.
+The Planck length of our space then depends on the number of neighbor points in a planar circle.

-The number of transverse circle points defines the basic energy unit and the number of planar circle points defines the size of space, so if the quantum network is symmetric, both circles will have the same number of points.
-It follows that if Planck’s constant reflects the points in a transverse circle, it will also define the points in a planar circle.
-This means that the basic units of energy and space both depend on the same network feature, namely how many neighbors each point has in a circle around it.
-Planck’s constant then defines the limits of both space and energy because it reflects the same feature of quantum network architecture.
+Given the size of a transverse circle defines the unit of energy, and the size of a planar circle defines the unit of space, if the quantum network is symmetric, both circles will have the same size.
+If Planck’s constant reflects the number of points in a transverse circle, it will also reflect the number of points in a planar circle.
+The basic units of energy and space then both depend on the same network feature, namely how many neighbors a point has around it.
+Planck’s constant defines the limits of both space and energy because both reflect the connectivity of the quantum network.

 Next